-Just as in the old employee metrics linked before, you can view schedule, worked, and expected hours versus nominal ones.
-For each variable, we display hour count, difference between the two (formula: scheduled or worked or expected hours minus nominal hours), and percentage (formula: scheduled or worked or expected hours divided by nominal hours).
-The difference displays in red if negative, just as in the list of employees in the left-hand margin of the schedule.
-Due to popular request, we display the actual names of the variables and not icons with tooltips.
+You can view scheduled, worked, and expected hours in the panel versus nominal hours.
+Quinyx displays the hour count for each variable, the difference between the two (formula: scheduled or worked or expected hours minus nominal hours), and the percentage (formula: scheduled or worked or expected hours divided by nominal hours).
+The difference will be displayed in red if negative, just like the list of employees in the left-hand margin of the schedule.
+Due to popular demand, we display the actual names of the variables and not icons with tooltips.

-Note that an agreement can be set as preferred for a certain unit in People > Agreement > Agreement details in Neo, which requires the employee to have been configured as sharable in the Units tab in Classic’s staff card.
+Note that an agreement can be set as preferred for a certain unit in People > Agreement > Agreement details in Quinyx.
+This requires the employee to have been configured as sharable on the staff card under People > People details > Sharing across units.
 This feature is convenient if the employee has a role on multiple units and you want different agreements to be used based on which unit the employee is working on.
-The Employee metrics panel will display the name of that preferred unit (see “Drottninggatan” mention in the above screenshot).
+The Employee metrics panel will display the name of that preferred unit.

 For each dated period, multiple agreements will be sorted in the following order:

 - For secondary/non-main agreements, the sorting is by agreement start date from earliest to latest start date.

 - If there are multiple secondary/non-main agreements with the same start date, then alphanumerical sorting is applied.